UPDATED: 5:32 p.m. ET, Jan. 27, 2020 —

 But the Caribbean remained the most likely point of origin for Black immigrants in the U.S., including Haiti, where more than 650,000 people living in the U.S. were from.

 Even though “[w]elfare use is high for both new arrivals and well-established immigrants,” according to a 2015 report from the Center for Immigration Studies,” undocumented immigrants have not been stealing benefits.
-They do, however, help pay for the public benefits American citizens receive, though, the Huffington Post reported last year.
+They do, however, help pay for the public benefits American citizens receive, though, the Huffington Post reported in 2017.

 “In reality, immigrants typically pay far more in taxes than they receive in benefits.
 And that includes undocumented immigrants,” HuffPost wrote.
 “Not only do they simply not qualify for many benefits, but undocumented immigrants also tend to keep a low profile and may not seek benefits they possibly could legitimately receive as a result.
 However, every year millions of undocumented immigrants not only do pay taxes, they even file their tax returns.”